 Parent experiences chronic milk blebs, mastitis, and clogged ducts

 It’s common to talk about tongue and lip-tie in degrees of severity but remember, what you and your baby are experiencing is more important than a diagnostic chart.
-If you suspect your baby has tongue or lip-tie, it’s essential to see a dentist with experience evaluating and treating tongue and lip-tie conditions.
+If you suspect your baby has tongue or lip-tie, it’s essential to see a specialist such as a dentist or ENT with experience evaluating and treating tongue and lip-tie conditions.

 How to Treat Tongue and Lip-Tie Conditions